Joe Frank Harris: Gubernatorial campaign

 When he ran for governor in 1982, Harris was seen as a long-shot candidate, but with the support of the Speaker of the Georgia House Tom Murphy, he was able to win the primary over U.S. Representative Bo Ginn.
 Deloss Walker, a political campaign consultant based in Memphis, Tennessee, played a key role in his campaign.
+Attorney Ike Wayne Reece from Atlanta, GA acted as Harris's executive campaign manager, later to become the General Counsel to the Democratic Party of Georgia.

 Gubernatorial accomplishments

 Harris called himself the education governor as he raised the state salaries for teachers. and implemented the Quality Basic Education Act (QBE), built the Georgia Dome, created the Technical College System of Georgia formerly known as the Department of Adult & Technical Education, and lured the 1996 Summer Olympics to Atlanta.
 Harris is also credited with building more libraries during his term than any other governor in Georgia's history.
 Also during his term, Harris created the Growth Strategies Commission chaired by Cartersville native and prominent developer Joel Cowan.
 His fiscal strategies resulted in higher bond ratings for the state and during his governorship Georgia was rated among the country's top 15 best-managed states by Financial World.